caiannello/PugVDP/README.md

 ### Importing new fonts

-In util/conv/ is the utility used to convert font images and palettes to C source for inclusion into PugVDP.
+`util/conv/` is the utility used to convert font images and palettes to C source for inclusion into the PugVDP sourcecode.

 ### Building PugVDP and Luke Wren's LibDVI: